ZqSmell/Intrusion-Detection-System/README.md

 # Intrusion-Detection-System
-It is a GUI of a python program which will send a notification to the host's mobile using Pushbullet API in every one hour, which will test whether the person using laptop is the host or not.
-If test fails i.e., if answer came 'No' from the host's mobile, program will click a photo of intruder and send it to host's mobile and lock the system.
+This project helps reduce the threat of people peeking into device while the owner isn’t around.
+Employing push-bullet to send a verification message to the mobile number of the owner requesting authentication, this project is aimed at catering to its users the security of their devices, alongside a mechanism to identify the miscreant who tried to use the computer while he wasn’t around.
+The basic way this product works is that an authentication message is sent to the registered phone number using push-bullet requesting verification from the owner.
+The intervals when this verification message is sent can be modified by the user.
+Now, there are two scenarios that could happen.
+First, the owner is using the laptop at that time, and he verifies it.
+The program does nothing more and waits to resend the verification message after the predefined period of time.
+Second and the crucial scenario is when at receiving the verification message the owner doesn’t reply in affirmative.
+When this happens a snapshot of the person using the computer is clicked through the webcam and sent to the owner via push-bullet.
+Also after sending the image to the owner computer will be locked automatically.

 ![screenshot from 2018-05-06 13-41-18](https://user-images.githubusercontent.com/31770961/39677404-d3686cfc-5197-11e8-86e6-65055fff67e8.png)

 ### Special Cases:-
-If host don't reply for 10 notifications(each in a interval of 1 Mins), system will lock automatically.
+If host don't reply for 10 consecutive notifications, system will lock automatically.

 ### Requirements:-
 - Internet Connectivity